-Entering his 15th season as Head Baseball Coach, Patrick Boen has turned success into a yearly expectation at Stonehill.
-A New England Division II Coach of the Year selection and three-time Northeast-10 Conference Coach of the Year, Boen has won 20 or more games every season, qualified for the NE-10 postseason tournament ten times, and earned two NCAA tournament appearances.
+Now in his 21st season as head baseball coach, Patrick Boen has turned success into a yearly expectation at Stonehill.
+A New England Division II Coach of the Year selection and three-time Northeast-10 Conference Coach of the Year, Boen has won 20 or more games every season, qualified for the NE-10 postseason tournament 13 times, and earned two NCAA tournament appearances.

 In 1998, his first season on the bench, Boen led Stonehill to a then-school-record 25 wins, earning the program's first NE-10 postseason berth in 12 years.
 The following year, he earned his first career NE-10 Coach of the Year award after the team captured a share of the NE-10 regular-season title for the first time since 1985.